 For the purposes of this study, we have assumed an instrument capable of measuring only the linear polarization with either a vertical or horizontal orientation.
 This was chosen since upcoming instruments like ALTIUS (Dekemper et al. 2012) and ALI (Elash et al., 2016) use an acousto-optic tunable filter for a spectral filter and these instruments by nature only measure one orientation of linear polarization.
 We want to answer the question: if the linear polarization is measured, is this an advantage or a disadvantage over a measurement of the total radiance for aerosol retrievals?
 Further, is there a preferred orientation of linear polarization?

 The polarization states used here are defined as the following: the linearly polarized radiance aligned with the horizon is referred to as the horizontal polarization, and the linearly polarized radiance that is perpendicular to the horizon is referred to as the vertical polarization.
 We also use the total radiance, or alternatively the scalar radiance, as the reference case.
-(Note that the scalar radiance is not precisely equal to the total radiance as explained below.)
+Note that the scalar radiance is not precisely equal to the total radiance.
+For the work presented here the total radiance will be defined as the I stokes vector from the vector model, and the scalar radiance will refer to the radiance from the scalar model.
 Using the Stokes parameters, the total radiance is defined as I, the horizontal polarization is given by 0.5I+Q and the vertical polarization is given by 0.5(I-Q).

 Our study looks at the problem in three sections.
 First, how does the fraction of the limb scatter signal, scalar and polarized, that is due to aerosol vary for a range of geometries and aerosol profiles?
 Secondly, how does the polarized measurement affect the ability to retrieve aerosol using an assumed particle size distribution, as is the case in the OSIRIS and SCIAMACHY retrieval algorithms?
 And finally, how does the polarized measurement effect the uncertainty estimate of the retrieved profile?
 Within this section the methodology for each question is described.

-First, the modeled radiance is presented for a set of geometries, wavelengths, and altitudes to determine the approximate fraction of the limb signal that is due to aerosol.
-The model is run with a nominal atmosphere that consists of molecular air, ozone, and NO2 which is kept constant, and with a variable aerosol amount and albedo.
+First in order probe the solution space simulated measurements were created using the scenarios describe in section 2.3, including various wavelengths, geometries and aerosol loading and particle size distributions.
+These simulated measurements are used to determine the approximate fraction of the limb signal that is due to aerosol.
+The range of geometries has been selected because the geometry that the measurement is recorded greatly effects the scattering cross section of aerosol.
+This change in cross section alters the quality of the measurement to aerosol sensitivity and the ability to accurately retrieve aerosol.
+Similar variations to the scatter cross sections occur has wavelength is also changed, for example the aerosol cross section becomes larger when compared to Rayleigh scattering at longer wavelengths.
+The model is run with a nominal atmosphere that consists of molecular air, ozone, and NO2 which is kept constant, and with a variable aerosol amount and albedo in order to be able to just determine the effect of aerosol on the measured radiance without the contamination from changing other atmospheric species.
 The aerosol fraction was determined by calculating the nominal radiance without aerosol in the model, Inom, and the total radiance including the aerosol, Itot, and using the difference between the total radiance and nominal radiance to find the approximate fraction of the signal due to aerosol.
 Thus to determine the percent of the signal that is attributed to aerosol, the following formulation is used

 Percentaerosol=Itot-InomItot*100%.
 (6)